mcwilk/Premier_League_analysis/README.md

 ## General info

 Python data analysis project for the English Premier League and Liverpool F.C. data.
-Data comes from Kaggle supplemented from Premier League and Transfermarkt websites.
+Data comes from Kaggle (link below) and was supplemented by data form Premier League and Transfermarkt websites.

 The purpose of this script in not for commercial use.